2km/CakeUI/README.md

 ?>
 ```
 <h3>Table</h3>
-<p>To use bootstrap style you must to add this class at your table declaration:</p>
+<p>To use bootstrap style you must add this class in table declaration:</p>
 ```
 	<table class='table table-striped table-bordered table-condensed'>
 		...